How to select the right coaching supplier

-- Visibility on your coaching activity – you may want to have a full view of coaching activity across your organization so you can view its impact.
+- Visibility on your coaching activity – you may want to have a full view of coaching activity across your organisation so you can view its impact.

 - Feedback on the coaching – you may require feedback from the coach on a regular basis in addition to the feedback they give to and encourage from their coachee.

-- The relationship with the coaches working in your organization – for a successful coaching relationship, the coach should be a good fit for the coachee but also for the wider organization, understanding its culture, objectives, and how it is structured and operates.
+- The relationship with the coaches working in your organisation – for a successful coaching relationship, the coach should be a good fit for the coachee but also for the wider organisation, understanding its culture, objectives, and how it is structured and operates.

 - Having a clear link between the investment made and its impact, or the return on investment from coaching – use data to track and measure impact and investment.

-- Being able to realize value-add through organizational insights – make sure business objectives are aligned with coaching activities so you can measure outcomes.
+- Being able to realise value-add through organisational insights – make sure business objectives are aligned with coaching activities so you can measure outcomes.

 Once you know what is important, establish your supplier selection criteria.